 - Further develop the skills of our school staff so that the quality of PE and sport that is delivered will be enhanced.

 - The PE specialist will lessons; these lessons can then be re-created for the teachers whose class are taught by her to solidify the learning and master the skills.

 - The teachers will be coached by the PE specialist how to teach a series of lessons building on skills allowing for new experiences and skills to be taught across the Key Stages.

 - To promote the ethos that all children can benefit regardless of sporting ability.

-- We will provide sports clubs that all children are welcome to apply to for allowing all children access to extra-curricular sports.
+- We will provide sports clubs that all children are welcome to apply to allowing all children access to extra-curricular sports.

-- As a school we will bring take a range of teams and children to events as this will allow all children to aspire to compete.
+- As a school we will bring a range of teams and children to events as this will allow all children to aspire to compete.